joernio/astgen-monorepo/dotnet-astgen/README.md

 Use `dotnet run --project DotNetAstGen -i <target_source> -o <target_output>` to compile and run the project.
 This will generate JSON AST files from the given source code.

+For parsing symbols of DLL files, one needs the DLL and PDB file (of the same name) to live together in the same directory.
+The names of the symbol summaries will be the name of the DLL file with the prefix `_Symbols.json` and will live in the output directory.

 ## Releasing

 To build a single all-in-one executable, make use of `./publish-release.sh <os> <arch>`, e.g.